Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 Notice that it wraps the base collator into a [NullHandlingCollator](/src/main/java/com/dansoftware/boomega/i18n/NullHandlingCollator.kt) for preventing possible null-pointer exceptions when comparing `null` values with the collator in the future.
-You should also follow this practice in your own language-pack.
+You should also follow this practice with your own collator.

 #### Other examples